 While developing his successful business, Joseph L. Hudson was also developing a strong commitment to the City of Detroit.
 He was a most generous benefactor of local charities and his leadership on civic boards and committees was inspiring.
 Many were enriched, directly and indirectly, by his work, his life, and his example.

 Although he never married, Joseph L. Hudson was the head of his family of three brothers and three sisters and their children.
 Many of them lived with him and looked to him for counsel and support.

-The four sons of his sister, Mary, who had married Joseph T. Webber of Ionia, Michigan, were his particular protégés.
+The four sons of his sister, Mary, who had married Joseph T. Webber of Ionia, Michigan, were his particular proteges.
 He trained them as merchants, prepared them for future management responsibilities, and instilled in them a sense of social responsibility.
-Upon Joseph L. Hudson’s death, Richard H. Webber inherited 51% of The J. L. Hudson Company stock and major shares in The Hudson Motor Car Company, in which Hudson had been a founder.
-The other Webber brothers also inherited J. L. Hudson Company stock and with Richard shared in the Company’s destiny.
+Upon Joseph L. Hudson’s death, the Webber brothers inherited the majority of the Company’s stock and also the Company’s destiny.
 Richard H. Webber became President, James B. and Joseph L. Webber became the Merchandise Directors, and Oscar Webber became the General Manager.